"WHO ARE YOU?"

 "You… you're that idiot's pet nun!"
 Misaka Mikoto, the third of Academy City's seven Level 5 espers, the pride and joy of the Esper Development Curriculum, gracelessly hailed.
 "What are you doing all the way out here?"

 "You picked a bad time to go sightseeing.
 You've got to get out of here."
-Electricity flashed between Misaka's bangs, and a ball of lightning formed within each of her palms.
+Electricity flashed on the tips of Misaka's bangs of hair, and a ball of lightning formed within each of her palms.
 Misaka then faced the wind turbine, which now had a sizable dent in its side.
 "I know you're still around somewhere.
 So quit with the hiding and face me already!"
 Three streams of electricity shot out from Misaka's forehead and each of her hands and converged into a massive torrent of lightning, which destroyed the windmill in short order.

 As soon as Misaka finished shooting, Index blinked… and then saw the violet magician (complete with Kyuubey perched on her shoulder) standing directly behind Misaka with the business end of her sidearm pointed at the back of her head.
 As with Misaka's, her outfit had evinced signs of the wear and tear of battle, but her stony expression did not change.
 "As you can see, I do not need to hide against the likes of you.
 Please do not make me pull the trigger."